sjhloco/ip_auto_lab/build_fabric/README.md

 Have disabled ping from the napalm validation as took too long, loopbacks with secondary IP address can take 3 mins to come up.
 If fabric wasnt up BGP and OSPF wouldnt be up, can check other loopbacks as part of services.
 Not sure about rollback, all though says all worked odd switch didnt rollback (full config, not sure if would be same with smaller bits of config).

-1. Add simple diagram
-2. Need to make it so post-validation doesnt run tnt checks if only running base and fabric.
+1. Need to make it so post-validation doesnt run tnt checks if only running base and fabric.
 SO a different template used for napalm_validate (as  fail since needs 1 prefix) and custom_validate.
 Can either use wehn statements or tags
 2. Add remaining services

 Nice to have
 1. Create a seperate playbook to update Netbox with information used to build the fabric
-1. Add fabric vPC (dont think possible) and multi-site
+1. Add multi-site
 2. Add templates for Arista